 This being said, sometimes people try to drink too many energy drinks containing caffeine and taurine in an attempt to boost their exercise results and increase bodily health.
 It’s never a good idea to drink too many beverages with taurine and other supplementary vitamins and minerals, as this can lead to serious issues and even signs of poisoning such as increased heart rate or arrhythmias.

-In addition, amino acid-based supplements can sometimes cause problems with individuals who already have existing kidney conditions.
+In addition, amino acid-based supplements can sometimes cause problems for individuals who already have existing kidney conditions.
 Your kidneys may have difficulty filtering out excess taurine if you consume too much.

 With all this in mind, it’s clearer than ever that taurine can be a great help provided that you take it appropriately and choose the right supplement for the job.
 Fortunately, Dr. Livingood’s Daily Energyze Supplement is a perfect addition to an existing exercise regimen as it includes plenty of taurine alongside other helpful ingredients.